WS Témara

-Widad Sportive de Temara is a Moroccan football club currently playing in the Botola Pro 2.
+Widad Sportive de Temara is a Moroccan football club currently playing in the Botola Pro.
 The club was founded in 1993 and is located in the town of Temara.
 Stade Yacoub El Mansour, which has a seating capacity of 5,000, is their home.

+History

+On 20 June 2026, Widad Temara guaranteed promotion to the top flight after a 2-1 victory against Raja Beni Mellal.

+On 26 September 2026, Widad Temara made their debut in the Botola Pro.
+In their first match against Wydad AC, Widad Temara won 3-1 after a penalty scored by Akram khouidssi followed by a brace from othman sabri, thus claiming their first victory in their first-ever appearance in the league.